jlooper/jlooper/README.md

 Enjoy [free Machine Learning zines](https://zines.jenlooper.com)!

+Check out the Digital Humanities Toolkit, currently under development [here](https://github.com/Digital-Humanities-Toolkit).

 ## Some fun facts:

-✨ Even though I'm a Cloud Developer Advocate Lead at Microsoft I'm also a Google Developer Expert.
+✨ I'm both a Cloud Developer Advocate at Microsoft and a Google Developer Expert.

-✨ I have over 20 years' experience as a web and mobile developer, specializing in creating cross-platform mobile and web apps.
+✨ I have over 22 years' experience as a web and mobile developer, specializing in creating cross-platform mobile and web apps.

 ✨ I enjoy using machine learning solutions within a mobile and web context (applied ML).

 ✨ Mostly these days I build with Vue.js.

-✨ I also enjoy hardware hacking, with a strong presence on Hackster.io.

-✨ I'm the President and founder of Front-End Foxes, Inc., an international initiative and a 501(c)(3) nonprofit created to help women learn front-end technologies, which was formerly called Vue Vixens, Inc.
+✨ I'm the President and founder of Front-End Foxes, Inc., an international initiative and a 501(c)(3) nonprofit created to help women learn front-end technologies, which was formerly called Vue Vixens, Inc. We're in our fourth year and going strong.

-✨ I live in Wellesley, Massachusetts (USA) with my husband and am an empty nester with two college-aged daughters.
+✨ I live in Wellesley, Massachusetts (USA) with my husband and am an empty nester with two adult daughters